JorjaFox/website/content/_posts-old-blog/2010-02-25-forgetting-sara-sidle-yeah-that-didnt-work.md

 ---
 id: 2275
 title: 'Forgetting Sara Sidle?
-Yeah, That Didn&#8217;t Work'
+Yeah, That Didn't Work'
 date: '2010-02-25T18:11:55-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Today reporter Genevieve Loh called Jorja ''Sara'', and learned she''s not the only one who had a hard time forgetting the character.'